-accommodate glazing into habitable rooms that is at least 20% the size of the rooms' floor area:

-- provide direct sunlight into at least one habitable room for part of the day; - create living, kitchen and dining spaces that benefit from direct sunlight; and - apply minimum ceiling heights of at least 2.6m (particularly in ground floors).
+- Accommodate glazing into habitable rooms that is at least 20% the size of the rooms' floor area. - Provide direct sunlight into at least one habitable room for part of the day. - Create living, kitchen and dining spaces that benefit from direct - Apply minimum ceiling heights of at least 2.6m (particularly in ground floors).